 Free to acclimatize, relax and enjoy the magnificent snow clapped peaks, flora & Fauna and mountain landscape.
 Dinner and overnight stay at the camp.

-We trace back to Nandan van via Gomukh glacier.
+We trek back to Nandan van via Gomukh glacier.
 The route from Tapovan leads from the upper section of the meadow till down and onto the glacier.
 From Gomukh turn towards Nandanvan (4340m) and steering on right one will be on top of the Gangotri glacier.
 The glacier runs between two ranges and the landslides make a layer of rocky moraine on the ice which makes the walking easier.
 The glacier walk is very slippery and a slight lack of concentration would be dangerous.
 Huge crevasses gaped here and there.
 After a walking for about a kilometer there is a vertical ascent.
 Big rocks enroute offer grips and foot - holds but many of them are deceptive too.
 Dinner and overnight stay in Camp.

 Morning after breakfast drive to Rishikesh.
 On arrival Rishikesh Tour End.